zkmkarlsruhe/ofxTensorFlow2/README.md

 Get familiar with __Machine Learning concepts__.
 There is plenty of free information out there!
 Here is a list of material to look into:

 * [Coursera](coursera.org): founded by ML expert Andrew Ng, lists free online courses for a lot of fields (including Python and [Machine Learning](https://www.coursera.org/learn/machine-learning))
-* [Deeplearning.ai](https://www.deeplearning.ai/): a website dedicated to Deep Learning - also founded by Andrew Ng.
+* [Deeplearning.ai](https://www.deeplearning.ai/): a website dedicated to Deep Learning - also founded by Andrew Ng
-* [Deep Learning book](https://www.deeplearningbook.org/): a free website accompanying the book "Deep Learning" by Ian Goodfellow (known for GANs).
+* [Deep Learning book](https://www.deeplearningbook.org/): a free website accompanying the book "Deep Learning" by Ian Goodfellow (known for GANs)
-* [Stanford CS231](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv): YouTube playlist of Stanford's Computer Vision course CS231.
+* [Stanford CS231](https://www.youtube.com/playlist?list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv): YouTube playlist of Stanford's Computer Vision course CS231
 * [Machine Learning Mastery](https://machinelearningmastery.com/): a popular blog about practical ML techniques.
-It focuses on the ease of use.
+It focuses on the ease of use

 ##### TensorFlow